-If you are charged with an offence “triable summarily” and you have pleaded Not Guilty, you will be asked if you consent to the case being dealt with in the Magistrates Court.
-There it will be dealt with either as a Plea Hearing or a Contested Hearing.
+If you are charged with an indictable offence that is eligible to be heard summarily, you will be asked if you consent to the case being dealt with in the Magistrates Court jurisdiction.
+There, it will be dealt with either as a Plea of Guilty or proceed to a Contested Hearing.

 Advantages to having indictable offences heard summarily can include:

 - the cost of your representation